 Ocular Health Exams – We typically test for glaucoma by administering a pressure test using a tonometry machine.
 In addition, we examine your optic nerve condition and check your eyes for macular degeneration.
 All of these aids in detecting diabetes, hypertension and more.
 In addition, we conduct visual field tests to determine peripheral vision strength and blind spots, which can identify brain damage caused by a stroke or a tumor.

 Contact lens exam – Contacts sit directly on your eye, so we need to provide exams based on how well you could see with them instead of glasses.
-In addition, your Naples optometrist will determine if you can develop tears and evaluate your cornea shape to see whether hard or soft contacts would suit you.
+In addition, your Naples ophthalmologist will determine if you can develop tears and evaluate your cornea shape to see whether hard or soft contacts would suit you.
 We also can find out if you need customized contacts to conform to your eye shape.

 What's Involved During An Eye Exam